zencrepes/docs/docs/install/authentication.md

 - ** Client ID**: The Client ID you just got from GitHub
 - ** Client Secret**: The Client Secret you just got from GitHub
 - ** Default Scopes**: Use the following `user:email, read:org, repo`, they will be needed if we want user to start batch modifying content
+- ** Store Tokents**: ON
+- ** Store Toeksn Readable**: This parameter must be turned `ON` to allow authenticated users to retrieve their token and make direct calls to GitHub.
+Note that is users connected before this setting was turned on, those users will need to be deleted from Keycloak.

 Leave the rest by default.